News and insights Blog Negative electricity prices: what is their impact on PPAs?

 The impact of PPAs is likely to increase.
 For project developers, long-term offtake contracts are already instrumental for securing bank loans that enable the construction of new devices.
 The rise in negative hourly prices is likely to cement the importance of PPAs in ensuring the financial viability of new clean energy projects.

 At the same time, the growing prevalence of negative hourly prices may accelerate investment in storage technologies and grid flexibility.
-Energy carriers, such as green hydrogen, could also benefit from surplus renewable energy production, advancing the decarbonisation of hard-to-electricty sectors.
+Energy carriers, such as green hydrogen, could also benefit from surplus renewable energy production, advancing the decarbonisation of hard-to-electrify sectors.

 How can Ecohz help?